chaifeng/ghri/README.md

 - **Without version** (`owner/repo:file`) - Link follows the `current` symlink.
 When you install a new version, the link auto-updates to the new version.
 - **With version** (`owner/repo@v1.0.0:file`) - Link points to that specific version.
 It stays unchanged when you install new versions.

+**Link Uniqueness:**
+Each destination path can only have one link type.
+If you create a versioned link to a destination that already has a default link, the default link record is removed (and vice versa).

 **Examples:**

 ```bash